-Table 4.2 Recent UK and European Regulatory Decisions on the Equity Risk Premium on small sample survey evidence on the expectations of investors.
+UK and European regulatory precedent shows slightly lower ERPs than those allowed by the DTe and the CER, in the range of 4 - 6%.
+Most recent decisions have tended to be around 4.5%, with the exception of Comreg.
+In most cases, some consideration has been given to evidence on historic average returns, however UK authorities have generally judged that the historic ERP overstates the current risk premium.
+Estimates of the ERP have generally relied heavily on small sample survey evidence on the expectations of investors.
 Surveys that have been considered by the authorities include CLSE (1999), Price Waterhouse (1998), NERA (1998) and other evidence from investment bank analysts.
 The reliance on survey evidence has prevailed despite the CC itself recognising that "this evidence may be subject to biases that are difficult to quantify and assess" (Competition Commission, 2000a, paragraph 8.28).